 Montana is also called “The Big Sky State.”
 Montana is a very large state and home to the Great Plains and the the Rocky Mountains.
 Montana has a variety of landscapes, from the enormous rolling hills of the wheat covered great plains to the Rocky Mountain front with snow covered peaks, crystal clear alpine lakes and rich forests.

-The Undiscovered: Explore Your Montana
+The Undiscovered: Explore Your Montana in 2017

 From the shear peaks of Glacier National Park and Yellowstone National Parks, Western Montana offers mountain wilderness and wildlife like no other.
 Spend a few nights in West Yellowstone and explore the hot springs, majestic Bison, wild elk herds and hundreds of miles of hiking paths in Yellowstone National Park.